SAP/luigi/docs/luigi-client-api.md

 #### withoutSync

-Disables the navigation handling for a single navigation request It prevents Luigi Core from handling url change after `navigate()`.
+Disables the navigation handling for a single navigation request.
+It prevents Luigi Core from handling the URL change after `navigate()`.
-Used for auto-navigation
+Used for auto-navigation.

 ##### Examples